 7. Raw Vegan Twix Bars With Banana Date Caramel

-Even though regular Twix bars don’t have a single banana molecule in them, these Raw Vegan Twix Bars With Banana Date Caramel are too good to pass up!
+Even though regular Twix bars don’t have a single banana molecule in them, Crazy Vegan Kitchen‘s Raw Vegan Twix Bars With Banana Date Caramel are too good to pass up!
 Sometimes it’s worth it to break tradition.

 8. Almond Joy Bars